atallah-lab/neoplastic-evolution/README.md

 # sim-develop
-An R project developed to simulate somatic population dynamics of transposable elements.
+An R project developed to simulate cancer evolution, with a focus on the role of L1 elements

 ## Dependencies:
 ##### Required: